MDAnalysis/solvation-analysis/joss_paper/paper.md

 processes output from a wide variety of Molecular Dynamics applications.

 `SolvationAnalysis` was designed to free researchers from laboriously implementing common calculations.
-In addition to routine properties like coordination numbers, solute-solvent pairing, and solute speciation, SolvationAnalysis uses tools from the SciPy ecosystem [@numpy:2020][@scipy:2020] to implement analyses of network formation [@Wang:2022] and residence times [@Self:2019], all summarized in
+In addition to routine properties like coordination numbers, solute-solvent pairing, and solute speciation, SolvationAnalysis uses tools from the SciPy ecosystem [@numpy:2020][@scipy:2020] to implement analyses of network formation [@Wang:2022] and residence times [@Self:2019].
-\autoref{fig:summary_figure}.
 Since researchers will inevitably plot these properties the package includes a robust set of visualization tools built on top of `Matplotlib` and `Plotly` [@matplotlib:2007][@plotly:2015].
 A full set of tutorials based on state-of-the-art electrolyte systems